EpiPen Costs and Alternatives: What Are Your Best Options?

 Yes, cheaper options are now available for this life-saving drug.

-There are other more affordable alternatives to the EpiPen brand name product, including the authorized generic for EpiPen and EpiPen Jr. which can be purchased for roughly $200 for a two-pack, depending upon the pharmacy and if you use an online coupon.
+There are other more affordable alternatives to the EpiPen brand name product, including the authorized generic for EpiPen and EpiPen Jr. which can be purchased for roughly $150 to $200 for a two-pack, depending upon the pharmacy and if you use an online coupon.

-Other pharmacies also offer the authorized generic for Adrenaclick, but double check the cash price, as it may be more expensive.
+Another option is an authorized generic for Adrenaclick, which is an epinephrine auto-injector that is similar to EpiPen.
+It can be obtained from some pharmacies for about $130-$180 for a two-pack, and using an online coupon.
 The FDA issued an Alert in June 2020 about malfunctions with the Adrenaclick device, so be sure to check any products you have on hand.

 What is An Authorized Generic?